-Please note – I am not taking bookings at the moment due to my own pregnancy and baby number 4 arriving in August 2018.
-I will re-start doula support in September 2019.
+Please note – due to my own pregnancy and baby number 4 arriving in August 2018, I am only offering limited number of services.
+I will re-start FULL doula support in September 2019.
 Please contact me if you due date is after that time.

 I will continue: